 10 Common Invoicing Mistakes (And How to Avoid Them)

 Everybody makes mistakes, but that doesn’t mean you shouldn’t do your best to avoid them.
 This is especially true when it comes to online invoicing.
-Errors can lead to lost revenue, or even worse scenarios.
+Errors such as non-optimal payment terms can lead to lost revenue and issues with cash flow, or even worse scenarios.

 A better way to manage your finances